Integrating Splunk Enterprise

 -

 Install a Docker container to run Splunk Enterprise inside it.
-For information on Docker container installation, see the Splunk Enterprise official documentation.
+See the Splunk Enterprise official documentation.

 -